 - Complete Direct Representation

-- Assistance with insurance claims (life, property, medical, etc.),
+- assisting with insurance claims (life, property, medical, etc.),

 Nonlegal Services Assistance – Depending on the size and scope of a disaster, disaster legal services may need assistance with practical needs including printing materials for distribution, delivering the materials to different recovery locations, and distribution of materials.